Skip to main content

 This is a Preview release.
 To learn more, contact your Sumo Logic account executive.

-Sumo Logic Copilot is an AI-based assistant designed to simplify log analysis by allowing you to ask questions in plain English and providing search suggestions without the need to write log queries.
+Sumo Logic Copilot is an AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English and get contextual suggestions, helping first responders get to answers faster.

 Key features

 • Natural language queries.
-Ask questions in plain English.
+Ask questions in plain English—no need to enter query syntax.

-• Pre-built insights.
-Utilize pre-built insights to accelerate your workflow.
+• Contextual suggestions.
+Automated suggestions to accelerate your workflow.

 Who benefits from Copilot?